 - Teams may be disqualified by the competition administrators in the event such as unsportsmanlike conduct, ethical concerns or other reasons.

-- Round 1 submissions limited to the first 20 per institution (20 max from AUC, 20 max from EU, 20 max from UofSC).
+- Round 1 submissions limited to the first 20 per institution (20 max from UofSC and 20 max from Georgia Tech).

 - Teams moving from Round 1 to the Finalist Round must include the same team members for both rounds.